Jury mulls case of FBI agent accused of lying about gunshots

 PORTLAND, Ore.
 (AP) — A jury is deliberating whether an FBI agent lied about firing shots at a militia leader who participated in the armed takeover of an Oregon wildlife refuge.

-The Oregonian/OregonLive reports prosecutors and defense lawyers for W. Joseph Astarita made closing arguments and that a jury of three women and nine men began deliberating Thursday afternoon.
+Prosecutors and defense lawyers for W. Joseph Astarita made closing arguments and that a jury of three women and nine men began deliberating Thursday afternoon, the Oregonian/OregonLive reported .

 Astarita is charged with making false statements and obstruction of justice after telling investigators he did not fire two shots that missed Robert “LaVoy” Finicum, a key figure in the group that seized the refuge in 2016 while protesting the imprisonment of two ranchers.

-Astarita has pleaded not guilty and denies firing the shots.
+Astarita pleaded not guilty and denied firing the shots.

 Most Read Nation & World Stories